 The decision was clear - it was a perfect business case to try Event Driven Architecture.
 The idea of this approach is to set up communication between the parts of the system, through events in an asynchronous manner.

 We can distinguish two main roles - a producer who sends an event to the event bus and a consumer (one or many) who asynchronously processes the message.
 Event informs about a change of state that happened in service.
 It contains some data that might be used by other services in order to perform their part of domain logic.
-Here is the approximate diagram of our upgraded solution:

 The difference is that the Payout microservice doesn’t invoke other Microservices directly.
 It publishes an event called ‘LoanPaidOutEvent’ to the event bus.
 Then this event is received and processed by subscribed Microservices.